Lesson: The Earth is a Changin'Contributed by: Integrated Teaching and Learning Program, College of Engineering, University of Colorado Boulder

 Introduction/Motivation (Return to Contents)

 Water erosion is perhaps the most familiar type of erosion.
 Have you ever watched the moving water in a river or stream pull bits of the bank along with it?
-When water from rivers, streams or even rain, breaks away at bits (or larger chunks) of land while moving over it, that is considered water erosion.
+When water from rivers, streams or rain storms breaks away at bits (or larger chunks) of land while moving over it, that is considered water erosion.
 Water can wash away valuable nutrients from farmland, but is also responsible for shaping the Grand Canyon in Arizona and Rainbow Bridge in Utah.
 Engineers attempt to reduce water erosion by directing the flow of water with dams and levees.
 They also design technologies to measure scouring, which is the water erosion of a stream bed around the supports for a bridge, which has caused many bridges to collapse in the past.

 Lesson Background & Concepts for Teachers (Return to Contents)